 Medicare Advantage Plans for the Disabled Under 65

 If you live in a state that does not require insurers to sell Medicare supplements to people who are eligible for Medicare, regardless of their age, your next best option is a Medicare Advantage plan.
-Although these plans do cover deductibles, copays, and coinsurance in the same way as a Medicare supplement, they will protect you from the risk of high out-of-pocket costs.
-All Medicare Advantage plans have a maximum out-of-pocket limit of $6,700 per year, and some are much lower.
+Although these plans do cover A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share., A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service., and Coinsurance is a percentage of the total you are required to pay for a medical service. in the same way as a Medicare supplement, they will protect you from the risk of high Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments..
+All Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B). have a maximum out-of-pocket limit of $7,550 per year, and some are much lower.

 Medicare Supplement Open Enrollment Period at Age 65

 The fact that your state does not force insurance companies to sell you a Medicare supplement under the age of 65 does not negate your privilege when you do turn age 65.
-So, no matter the age when you first become a Medicare beneficiary, at age 65 you have a one-time personal open enrollment period that grants you a guaranteed-issue right to get the Medigap plan of your choice.
+So, no matter the age when you first become a Medicare A person who has health care insurance through the Medicare or Medicaid programs., at age 65 you have a one-time personal During the Medicare Open Enrollment Period, Medicare Advantage and Part D plan members can change, switch, or drop a plan they chose during the Annual Election Period.
+OEP starts on January 1 and ends on March 31. that grants you a Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplement insurance (aka, Medigap plans).
+All states and the federal government enforce this essential right, which protects Medicare beneficiaries from medical underwriting. to get the Medigap plan of your choice.
 As a result, insurance companies can’t ask you about your pre-existing health condition and must issue you a policy.

 Be aware, however, that your guaranteed-issue right only lasts for six months, starting on your 65th birthday.
 Once that six-month window has passed, your guaranteed-issue right expires and you can be turned down.